By Cacinda Maloney

 2. You don’t need to do all the work with glamping.
 If it involves a tent, someone has pitched that tent for you.
-They do the set up, the cooking and the cleaning up afterwards!
+They do the setup, the cooking, and the cleaning up afterward!

 4. Glamping doesn’t mean roughing it.
 Some glamping locations have even been awarded 5-stars by Forbes.
 For example, the Ranch at Rock Creek is nestled amid Montana’s most breathtaking landscape, and is an all-inclusive luxury ranch resort offering a western adventure, but with comfort.
 One can indulge in a relaxing massage treatment after lunch, ride horseback at sunset, and taste world-class cuisine in the evening.